crtarsorg/istinomer-proveri-me/README.md

         $ zip -r -FS mozilla-ext.zip* --exclude *.git*
         1. Visit about:debugging:
         2. Click on Load Temporary add-on
-        3. Set you api-s to lcoal
+        3. Make sure you set you api-s to lcoal in the mozilla-ext dir at the files containing apis (background.js, popup.js etc)
         4. You can try and send requests from selecting text from sites mentioned in mozilla-ext/sites.js

 ## Save Entry